-The age-related decline in ovarian function and fertility that occurs in women is highly variable and individualised.1 The normal age of natural menopause ranges from 40 to 60 years.^{5,6} Further complicating the issue, some women will unexpectedly develop a pathological condition that has been termed 'premature menopause' at a very young age, sometimes even during adolescence.
+The age-related decline in ovarian function and fertility that occurs in women is highly variable and individualized.1 The normal age of natural menopause ranges from 40 to 60 years.^{5,6} Further complicating the issue, some women will unexpectedly develop a pathological condition that has been termed 'premature menopause' at a very young age, sometimes even during adolescence.
 Once this condition develops in a young woman, it is too late to preserve oocytes.
-Greater insight into the physiology of the normal ovarian ageing process might provide a basis from which to more accurately assess ovarian endocrine and fertility function in an individual young woman.^{7-10} Standard endocrine measures of ovarian follicle function remain remarkably normal in older women who are still experiencing regular menstrual cycles.^{9,14}
+Greater insight into the physiology of the normal ovarian aging process might provide a basis from which to more accurately assess ovarian endocrine measures of ovarian follicle function remain remarkably normal in older women who are still experiencing regular menstrual cycles.^{9,14}

-A major challenge in developing a test that can accurately predict functional ovarian age in young women is the inherent variability in the system.
-While the mean age of menopause is 50-51 years, there is tremendous variation in normal from 40 to 60 years. ^{5,15} Thus, at one extreme an individual, normal 30-year-old woman might have an ovarian follicle pool size adequate to function for only another 10 years, or at the other extreme, possibly for as much as another 30 years.
-Large overlaps between ovarian function markers of older and younger women limit their value in defining a functional ovarian age for an individual woman. ^{1,10}
+A major challenge in developing a test that can accurately predict a functional ovarian age in young women is the inherent variability in the system.
+While the mean age of menopause is 50-51 years, there is tremendous variation in normal from 40 to 60 years.^{5,15} Thus, at one extreme an individual, normal 30-year-old woman might have an ovarian follicle pool size adequate to function for only another 10 years, or at the other extreme,

-Lawrence M Nelson is a Physician and Research Scientist at the National Institutes of Health (NIH) in Bethesda, Maryland, where he specialises in women's health research.
+Lawrence M Nelson, MD, MBA, is a Physician and Research Scientist at the National Institutes of Health (NIH) in Bethesda, Maryland, where he specializes in women's health research.
 He is a Commissioned Officer of the US Public Health Service and leads a research effort into primary ovarian insufficiency as Head of the Integrative Reproductive Medicine Unit of Reproductive Biology and Medicine Branch of the NIH's National Institute of Child Health and Human Development.
-His previous positions include several years in private practice in Lynchburg, Virginia, a clinical research attachment at Hammersmith Hospital in London, a fellowship in reproductive endocrinology at George Washington University and a research fellowship at the NIH.
-He holds an MBA from George Mason University in Fairfax, VA, where he concentrated his studies on human resource management and the management of non-profit organisations.
-Dr Nelson received his MD from the University of Pittsburgh in 1973 before completing a residency in obstetrics and gynaecology at the University of Southern California.
+His previous positions include several years in private practice in Lynchburg, Virginia, a clinical research attachment at Hammersmith Hospital in London, a fellowship in reproductive endocrinology at George Washington University, and a research fellowship at the NIH.
+He holds an MBA from George Mason University in Fairfax, VA, where he concentrated his studies on human resource management and the management of non-profit organizations.
+Dr Nelson received his MD from the University of Pittsburgh in 1973 before completing a residency in obstetrics and gynecology at the University of Southern California.
 He is board-certified by the American Board of Obstetrics and Gynecology in reproductive endocrinology.